Chapter 6 : Year 1: Hogsmeade

 “There’s no need,” she said.
 “You can make it up to me by catching the Snitch on Saturday before McLaggen has made herself an enemy to the entire team, forcing someone – like me – to send a Bludger at her.”

 Caroline McLaggen had turned out to be even more intolerable than her older brother.
-Had it not been for the fact that she’d only let in three goals during the last two games, Ginny would have already kicked her off the team.
+Had it not been for the fact that she’d only let in three goals during the last two games, Ginny would have gladly kicked her off the team long ago.

 “McLaggen?” said Harry in surprise.